jamiepratt/moodle-quiz_simulate/README.md

 ##Usage

+###Download

+Use the download button to download a csv file representing the interaction of students, as well as what variant and what subq the student saw.

+###Upload

+- Use the check box to delete all previous attempts before simulating the new attempts.
+- The check box to shuffle responses takes the students interactions with each question variant and subq from the csv file but then creates randomised simulated attempts by randomly selecting from these interaction histories for each attempt.
+It creates 40 times the number of attempts in the original csv file.

+####Examples in examples/ directory

-See the example quiz back-ups (.mbz) and response data (.csv) files in the mod/quiz/report/simulate/examples/ directory.
+See the example quiz back-ups (.mbz) and response data (.csv) files in the simulate/examples/ directory.

 For the examples in each sub directory :